Eugene lost 40 pounds in 3 months by watching what he ate. He recommends using apps to track calories and food choices.

-- The weight see-sawed up and down, and I was hard pushed to lose even half of what my target weight was.
-I was not gaining, but I was also not losing it at the rate I wanted either.
-This is partly the body wondering what you are doing with the lower calorie intake, and the process of it attempting to store the food for "emergencies."
+- The weight seesawed up and down, and I was hard-pressed to lose even half of my target weight.
+I was not gaining, but I was also not losing at the rate I wanted to.
+This was partly my body wondering why I was eating fewer calories and attempting to store the food for "emergencies."

 - By about the third week of the first month, I had lost about four or five pounds—still not spectacular, but I noticed that the seesawing slowed down and eventually stopped.
-This means that the body realized that it was not being starved, and that there is always food, but just less of it.
+This means that my body realized that it was not being starved and that there would always be food, but just less of it.
 The body adjusts to that nicely and the weight then starts to plateau off.

 Second and Third Months

-- You will also notice at this stage that when you go to restaurant (and yes, you can go to restaurants, just calculate the calories you are about to eat first), that you cannot eat as much as you did before and you'll end up taking half the meal home with you.
+- You will also notice at this stage that when you go to a restaurant (and yes, you can go to restaurants, just calculate the calories you are about to eat first), you cannot eat as much as you did before.
+You'll end up taking half the meal home with you.
 That's when you have made real progress.
-You body has adapted so much to your new way of eating that it stops you from eating too much.
+Your body has adapted so well to your new way of eating that it stops you from eating too much.

-- Cravings cheat meals are normal.
-Although the diet is not very strict, you should follow it religiously.
-However when you have cravings, rather than falling into a eating binge, put in your calendar that one meal a week where you allow yourself to eat anything you like—within reason.
-Calories are taken for that meal as well and spread over the week.
-The rule is you have eaten too many calories one day, you have to eat less the next day, and visa versa.
+It's important to note that craving cheat meals are normal.
+Although this diet is not very strict, you should follow it religiously.
+However, when you have cravings, rather than falling into an eating binge, set aside one meal a week to eat anything you like—within reason.
+Calories are counted for that meal as well and spread over the week.
+The rule is that if you have eaten too many calories one day, you have to eat less the next day, and vice versa.

 This is not a science, and everyone is different in how they react to having less food and different foods in their diet.
-During this process, you have to listen to your body and try to make note of foods that you like and didn't like and also of what you can perhaps eat and it doesn't cause any weight gain as compared to foods that seems to just stay in your body.
-Take notes and try to understand your diet.
+During this process, you have to listen to your body and try to make note of foods that you like and don't like, and also which foods seem to make you gain weight more quickly.

 Wearable Trackers and Smartwatches